-

 t: |

-*This in an unofficial survey unaffiliated with Meta, Vercel, or the React team.*
+*Please note that this in an unofficial survey unaffiliated with Meta, Vercel, or the React team.*

 <span class="conclusion__byline">– Sacha Greif</span>